 argumentum ad temperantiam

-(also known as: middle ground, false compromise, gray fallacy, golden mean fallacy, fallacy of the mean, splitting the difference)
+(also known as: appeal to moderation, middle ground, false compromise, gray fallacy, golden mean fallacy, fallacy of the mean, splitting the difference)

 Description: Asserting that given any two positions, there exists a compromise between them that must be correct.